irelephantT/mbgen2/README.md

 The contents of your last template will be saved in a txt file called `mbgen2.txt` The contents of the template box with the added post wil be wrapped in a div with a class of "mbgenPost".

 There is a seperate python file named `mbgen2Neocities.py`, this version has a button to upload the post directly to neocities.
 It requires the neocities cli to be installed.
-Instructions to do that can be founh [here](https://neocities.org/cli).
+Instructions to do that can be found [here](https://neocities.org/cli).

 ## Possible upcoming features: